Adrian Peterson feels he can ‘still compete at a high level’ for the Seahawks

 There’s also continuing to distance himself from being suspended for all but one game in 2014 under the NFL’s personal-conduct policy after he was charged, pleading guilty to misdemeanor reckless assault on what NFL.com at the time wrote “the league called ‘an incident of abusive discipline’ toward his 4-year-old son.”

 Peterson was reinstated the following year to continue his career with the Vikings, and has played for five other teams since becoming a free agent following the 2016 season.
-Peterson, in fact, took a free agent visit to Seattle in 2017 two days before the Seahawks signed Eddie Lacy.
+Peterson took a free-agent visit in 2017 two days before the Seahawks signed Eddie Lacy.

-He also finally gets to play for Carroll, who recruited him out of Palestine, Texas before Peterson instead signed with Oklahoma in 2004.
-Peterson on Thursday recalled Carroll visiting him at his high school and first seeing Carroll shooting hoops on the school’s basketball court.
+He also finally gets to play for Carroll, who recruited him out of Palestine, Texas, before Peterson signed with Oklahoma in 2004.
+Peterson recalled Carroll visiting him at his high school and first seeing Carroll shooting hoops on the school’s basketball court.

 “It came down between Oklahoma and USC,” he said.
 “Oklahoma just had a little more perks when it came to like being closer to home, my daughter, being close to Dallas.
 I had a lot of family there.
 If Oklahoma was on the East Coast, yeah, I think I would’ve been a Trojan.”